 A significant investment for the country and the strengthening of its cyber security position strategy

-Athens, February 17, 2022 – Following the announcement of the acquisition of the cyber security company Encode, Obrela Security Industries inaugurated the new advanced Cyber Security Operations Center (SOC) in Athens, which was built as a single coordination centre of all company SOCs.
+Following the announcement of the acquisition of the cyber security company Encode, Obrela Security Industries inaugurated the new advanced Cyber Security Operations Center (SOC) in Athens, which was built as a single coordination center of all company SOCs.

 The Obrela customers receive the highest possible resilience, safety, and protection standards.
 In contrast, the response time to a security incident is set at 15 minutes, when the corresponding time in internal management can reach 4-6 months.

 Obrela’s case studies include critical areas such as energy, telecommunications, health and banking, and the protection of demanding projects such as wind farms, oil wells and refineries in the ocean.
 The new coordination center should support the company’s expansion plans in new areas, such as small and medium-sized enterprises, and further development globally.